-- The school is on two levels (the lower dining hall, school office, and EYFS & KS1 classrooms are downstairs, and the upper hall, computing suite and KS2 classrooms are upstairs).
-There is a lift to access both levels. - The main entrance has a wheelchair ramp and handrail, and the front desk is wheel-chair height. - There is an onsite shower area and changing facilities, and both levels have an accessible disabled toilet. - Risk Assessments and Personal Emergency Evacuation Plans (PEEP) are written for specific pupils when necessary. - We ensure, wherever possible, that equipment used is accessible to all children regardless of their needs.
-Some adaptations to classrooms can be made where necessary. - Breakfast club, after-school provision and extra-curricular activities are accessible to all children, including those with SEND. - All pupils have an equal opportunity to go on all school visits.
+- The school is on two levels (the lower dining hall, school office, and EYFS & LKS2 classrooms are downstairs, and the upper hall and KS1 and UKS2 classrooms are upstairs).
+There is a lift to access both levels. - The main entrance has a wheelchair ramp and handrail, and the front desk is wheel-chair height. - There is an onsite shower area and changing facilities, and both levels have an accessible disabled toilet - Risk Assessments and Personal Emergency Evacuation Plans (PEEP) are written for specific pupils when necessary.

+- We ensure, wherever possible, that equipment used is accessible to all children regardless of their needs.
+Some adaptations to classrooms can be made where necessary. - All areas of school life are accessible to all including extra-curricular activities and trips. - Breakfast club, after-school provision and extra-curricular activities are accessible to all children, including those with SEND. - All pupils have an equal opportunity to go on all school visits.
 Extra support is provided if required.
-Educational visits will only be planned to locations accessible to all.
-Risk assessments are carried out prior to any off site activity.
+Educational visits will only be planned to locations accessible to all, and risk assessments are carried out prior to any off site activity.